lctrt/gull/README.md

 For the sample player, the fine setting is in 35ths of an octave.
 For the synth, the fine is notes (C,D,E etc)

+### Remote editing

+You can edit the current code character by character remotely.

+`ED004` <- Will replace the character on line 0, row 0 with the character `4`.

 ### Settings

 - TODO